fdeblasio/pokeemerald-expansion/notes.md

         - Scott at Battle Frontier once he's talked to there
         - Steven at Meteor Falls once he's talked to there
         - Wally in Victory Road after he's beaten there (this one might just be a flag issue on the current save)
-- Edit contests?
-- Update Favor Lady's items to include new items
 - Diversify water routes instead of just Tentacool/Wingull (definitely add more Carvanha, especially around Team Aqua-related areas; bring some fishing encounters to Surf)
 - Add postgame starters to Hoenn Pokédex?
     - They need Hoenn Pokédex completed to get, but could have them act similarly to Jirachi/Deoxys